 * If a group of artists is applying for the grant, attach a resume, artist statement and work samples for each participant.

-TIPS ON CREATING YOUR RESUME AND ARTIST STATEMENT
+TIPS ON CREATING YOUR RESUME

 The resume and artist statement work together to communicate who an artist is through his or her work, philosophy, and experience.
 The resume especially will have some different nuances to it, depending on what artistic realm you're working in.

 Artist resume.
 In your resume, you'll want to include the following: